+Table 6

-Table 6 Change in Individual Budget Share Contributions
+Cha Change in Individual Budget Share Contributions

-from Sequence 2 to Sequence 3
+from Seq uence 2 to Sequence 3

 Contribution Photo Contribution &

 Only Only Photo Two Types

 Group 1 -5% 28% 18% 7%

 Group 2 0% -4% 10% 15%

 Group 3 -10% 14% 6% 2%

 Group 4 -3% 5% 1% 3%

 4.4.
-Social Distance and Contribution Behavior
+Preferred Partners and Contribution Behavior

 Contribution behavior in the chosen group may also be affected by whether a person was in a group with preferred partners.
 It might be the case that an individual is more cooperative in a group with people she wanted to be with.
 We find some evidence to support this hypothesis only in the Contribution and Photo treatment.
-In all treatments, conditioning on a person's own average rank, the average rank of all group members, and the average contribution in the previous ten rounds, we find that past behavior significantly explains average contributions in the final ten rounds in all treatments.
+In all treatments, conditioning on a person's own average rank, the average rank of all group members, and the average contribution in the previous ten rounds, we find that past behavior significantly explains average contributions in the final ten rounds in all treatments.17 If we include variables on the gender or race composition of the group, these variables do not explain contribution behavior.